Akhty, Republic of Dagestan: History

 During the Caucasian War of 1817–1864, Akhty was taken by Russian troops in 1839.
 In the same year, Akhtinskoye fortress was established at this location.
 In 1848, the fortress played an important role in defense against the attacking Shamil troops.
 During the Russian Empire, the settlement was the administrative capital of the Samursky Okrug.

 Features

 Monument to Sharvili, hero of the national Lezgian epic.
-The North Caucasus mountains surround the town.
+The Greater Caucasus mountains surround the town.

+Theatres

+Akhty is known as the birthplace of Dagestani theatrical art.
+It was here that the first Lezgian drama theater in Dagestan was established in 1905.
+In 1949, the theater was relocated to Derbent and renamed the Suleyman Stalsky State Lezgian Musical and Drama Theatre.
+In 1956, the Akhty People's Theatre was established.

+Akhty is also home to the folklore ensembles "Turi", "Shalbuzdag", and "Sharvili", as well as the children's model folk instrument orchestra "Sokolenok" ("Little Falcon"), which won third place at the regional stage of the First All-Russian Festival of National Instrument Ensembles and Orchestras of Southern Russia, held in Rostov-on-Don.
+The orchestra was also recognized by the jury as one of the few ensembles proficient in traditional musical instruments, including historical instruments that remain in use in Dagestan to this day, such as the kemenche, tar, zarb, saz, duduk, and zurna.

 Spa of Akhty

 The Akhty spa is located to the southwest of Akhty, on the left bank of the Akhtychay River inside a gorge.
 The spa has three different types of mineral water: hydrogen sulfide, radon, and iodine-bromine.
 The temperature of the source varies from 38 to 40 °C to 65-68 °C. Its temperature fluctuates depending on the season.
 Spa resort "Akhty" is located here.